rom1212/eng-notes/linux/commands-tools.md

     false
   fi
 ```
 If a port is know, it is easier to use lsof to find out the process id, instead of parsing netstat output.
+However, netstat is usually already installed, but lsof is not.

 ## chmod
 Add read permission for all files and directories recursively. pay attention to capital "X".